 St Anne’s College, Seminar Room 7

 When the English reader thinks of Romanticism, evocative and soulful poems by Lord Byron, Wordsworth, and Coleridge all spring to mind.
 However, Romanticism, with its glorification of nature, emotion, the individual, spanned Europe and produced truly magnificent literary works.
-This event hopes to introduce an English-speaking audience to Continental Romanticism, but also asks two key questions.
+This event hoped to introduce an English-speaking audience to Continental Romanticism, but also asked two key questions.
 Firstly, what does it mean to translate European Romantics for English-language readers of the twenty-first century?
 And secondly, what are the pleasures and challenges of bringing more central and lesser-known Romantic traditions into English?
-In this event, two translators will discuss their recent renderings of Romantic works from German and Polish.
-Howard Gaskill will present his translation of Friedrich Hölderlin's only novel Hyperion, or the Hermit in Greece (Open Book Publishers 2019) and Bill Johnston will discuss his Guggenheim-funded translation of Adam Mickiewicz's Pan Tadeusz, considered the last great epic poem in European literature (Archipelago 2018).
-The event will be chaired by Nick Halmi.
+In this event, two translators discussed their recent renderings of Romantic works from German and Polish.
+Howard Gaskill presented his translation of Friedrich Hölderlin's only novel Hyperion, or the Hermit in Greece (Open Book Publishers 2019) and Bill Johnston discussed his Guggenheim-funded translation of Adam Mickiewicz's Pan Tadeusz, considered the last great epic poem in European literature (Archipelago 2018).
+The event was chaired by Nick Halmi.

 Howard Gaskill is Honorary Fellow in German (Reader until 2001) at the University of Edinburgh.
 His work concentrates in German Romanticism (in particular Friedrich Hölderlin) and Scottish-German literary relations (in particular German Ossianism).
 He is a member of the editorial boards of Comparative Critical Studies and Translation & Literature.